ipfs/roadmap/README.md

 - **🧠 Building the foundation for future goals**: In addition to our focused 2019 project goals, we have many [future goals](#2020-goals) for IPFS that we want to build toward.
 Some of the work required for those later goals requires advance planning to set up time-sensitive projects or partnerships for the future.
 This priority encompasses the forward-looking work we strategically take on now to set ourselves up for success later.
   - _IPFS takes on strategic projects to stay on-track to meet future goals._

-**Why these priorities**
+**Why these priorities?**

 The 2019 priorities are all geared to grow our maturity as a project, increase our adoption and community, and set ourselves up for the future.
 To be successful, we need to level-up our ability to land complete, polished, and accessible improvements that meet our user's needs for stability, scalability, privacy, and security.
 We need to keep growing intelligently, both by the types of communities that can help us accelerate growth and by the number of users they can help us reach.
 And we need to set ourselves up with the understanding and capabilities to reach our future goals for the project and scale our impact.

-We designed a [sorting function](#heading=h.cr92wqlur7kk) to help us identify which goals 1) we could focus on landing end-to-end in 2019, 2) that would bring valuable new partners and users into our community, and 3) that would set us up for future goals while delivering near-term value.
+We designed a sorting function to help us identify which goals 1) we could focus on landing end-to-end in 2019, 2) that would bring valuable new partners and users into our community, and 3) that would set us up for future goals while delivering near-term value.

 **Sorting Function Explanation**